 Long Life for Carson and Duare?

 an injection of the longevity serum, which could help someone live indefinitely,

 known, but Danus had told Carson that the serum had been perfected 1,000

-years before and there were some people still around who had gotten the first-ever doses.
+years before and there were some people still around who had gotten the

-it was a great idea to stay clear of the place.
-So what would happen when
+convinced him it was a great idea to stay clear of the place.
+So what would

-they had a serum that would give immunity from old age for
+news was that they had a serum that would give immunity from old age for

 two or three hundred years.
 The bad news was that you wouldn't get a second

 dose.
 Ero Shan explained: "It was quite apparent that if we lived forever

 the number of children that could be permitted would be too small to result

 in the interest of future generations and of all Amtor."
 (LV, Chapter